 Everyone has a different model that works best for them.
 Decide what you want to use.
 Some options to track your editorial calendar include:

-- We recommend what we use, CoSchedule it has everything you need including social media scheduling
+- I recommend what I use, CoSchedule it has everything you need, including social media scheduling

 - Vertical Measures.
 This template is great for a multi-level business working with a team